alisw/alisw.github.io/infrastructure-alibi-user-guide.markdown

 ### Query for Jobs
 * Login to `alibi.cern.ch`
-* The `squeue` command will display all of the request that have been submitted to one of the queues and are either currently running or pending.
+* The `squeue` command will display all of the request that have been submitted to one of the queues and are either currently running or pending
 ```bash
 -bash-4.2$ squeue
              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)